Eco-Friendly Floral Design

 14. Re-use the Flower Shipping Cardboard Boxes

-We often return the boxes that our flowers were delivered in to our wholesaler so they can use them again.
+We recycle flower boxes.
 Or, we have our flowers sold to us in buckets from the wholesaler and then we return the buckets when we get our next order of flowers.

 15. Cluster Deliveries to Clients

 If you are a florist with a delivery service, this is essential.
-Espcially now with high gas prices.
+Especially now with high gas prices.